 Race Type: Handicap

 Q: What time does the Melbourne Cup start?

-A: The 2015 Melbourne Cup is run at 3.00pm AEDT (Melbourne time)**.
+A: The 2016 Melbourne Cup is run at 3.00pm AEDT (Melbourne time)**.

 **The race will be run at 3pm AEDT, provided there are no delays in the lead-up to the event, which may occur with horses needing a farrier for horseshoe issues, delays in lead-up races, and other unforeseen events.
-However, most races will at 3pm or within a few minutes.
+However, most races will run at 3pm or within a few minutes.
 One thing is definite: it will not start before 3pm AEDT!